ember-learn/ember-blog/content/the-ember-times-issue-173.md

 As part of the 3.0.0 beta release, a lot of rules have also been [turned on in the default recommended config](https://github.com/ember-template-lint/ember-template-lint/pull/1643).
 This version will also [promote the octane config](https://github.com/ember-template-lint/ember-template-lint/pull/1639) into the default recommended config.

-Check out the full [plan for the 3.0.0 release](https://github.com/ember-template-lint/ember-template-lint/issues/1315) on GitHub.
+Check out the full [plan for the 3.0.0 release](https://github.com/ember-template-lint/ember-template-lint/issues/1315) on GitHub and the related [blog post](https://blog.emberjs.com/how-to-todo-in-ember-template-lint).

 ---